LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 Do all the changes you need.

-{% include warning.html content="Make sure you do not edit any files before you run `repo start`, otherwise your changes will happen on a different branch and will not be tracked correctly." %}
+{% include warning.html content="Make sure you do not commit any files before you run `repo start`, otherwise your changes will happen on a different branch and will not be tracked correctly." %}

 After you make your changes, you can commit them just as you normally would: